brownsys/paralegal-osdi-2025-artifact/README.md

 ## Plots

-**General Note:** Since the acceptance of the paper we've made improvements to Paralegal which make PDG construction faster and allow it to now analyze all dependencies of a crate.
-Before we would restrict the set of crates analyzed for every application and approximate the rest.
-As a result we're making some changes to the evaluation setup, using the sounder "all crates" configuration in many experiments.
-The changes to each plot/claim are explained in this section.
-We generally provide the new plots we want to put in the paper as well as the old versions or analogous results.
+**General Note:** Since the acceptance of the paper we've made improvements to Paralegal that make PDG construction substantially faster.
+As a result, Paralegal will now by default analyze *all dependencies* of a crate, while for the submission version, we restricted the set of crates analyzed for every application and approximate the rest using Paralegal's modular approximation.
+As a result of these improvements, we are changing the evaluation setup for the final paper to (a) illustrate the cost of analyzing only the crates in the workspace vs. all crates; (b) use the "all crates" configuration, which has better soundness as it analyzes more code, in many experiments; and (c) illustrate that Paralegal's adaptive inlining optimization is critical for performance when running over all dependencies.

+This section explains the changes we made to each plot or claim made in the paper, and how to check our results.
+We provide the new plots that we will to put in the final paper, as well as the old versions of the plots or a way to produce analogous results.
+Some of the numbers have changed since the submission version of Paralegal (always for the better, since PDG construction is now faster); we note and explain this where relevant.

 ### ide_ci_plot(.png)

 ![Workspace vs all crates plot](plotting/reference/ide_ci_plot.png)

-The right and side of this graph is an updated version of **Figure 9** in the paper.
+The right-hand side of this graph is an updated version of **Figure 9** in the paper.
-The left hand side is new and represents the mentioned "all crates" configuration.
+The left-hand side is new and represents the mentioned "all crates" configuration.
 We will change the description in the paper to explain that we expect this "all crates" setup to be the one user's run in CI, where soundness is the chief concern and slightly longer runtimes are acceptable.
 The "Workspace